weller0246/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/json_source_processor_checks.markdown

-# Checks for .ipynb, .json or .npmbridgerc
+# Checks for .ipynb, .json, .jsont or .npmbridgerc

 Check | Category | Description
 ----- | -------- | -----------